matthewpanizza/WaterNet23/README.md

 ### Motor Drive System

 For a movement system, we wanted to upgrade the basic paddle-style rotors to some off-shelf turbine-style motors for their improved efficiency and higher speed capability.
-We paired the brushless motor turbines with some off-shelf Electronic Speed Controllers (ESCs), which take a simple [duty-cycle baset 50Hz PWM signal](https://howtomechatronics.com/tutorials/arduino/arduino-brushless-motor-control-tutorial-esc-bldc/) for control.
+We paired the brushless motor turbines with some off-shelf Electronic Speed Controllers (ESCs), which take a simple [duty-cycle based 50Hz PWM signal](https://howtomechatronics.com/tutorials/arduino/arduino-brushless-motor-control-tutorial-esc-bldc/) for control.
 These motors got mounted on the inside of both styrofoam blocks and allow for tank-style movement.

 <img src="Pictures/MotorESC.jpg" width="35%"> <img src="Pictures/Motor.jpg" width="35%">